 Current SREE Committee Members:

-- Derek Ham, PhD (Graphic and Industrial Design)
+- Helen Armstrong (Graphic Design and Industrial Design)

 University Research Committee College of Design Faculty Representatives:

 - Deborah Littlejohn (Graphic Design and Industrial Design)

 - Gavin Smith (Landscape Architecture and Environmental Planning)

 2021-22 University Faculty Scholars Nomination Process